isaacwkm/3CG/README.md

 # 3CG

+Project 3 by:
-Project 3 by Isaac Kim
+Isaac Kim

+For CMPM 121

 Greekstone is a casual collectible card game (CCCG) inspired by titles like Hearthstone, Smash Up, and Nova Island.
 Built with Love2D and Lua, it features Greek mythology-themed cards, turn-based location battles, and a score-based win condition.